Alexander (Sasha) Frid

 • Won a complete dismissal of all class action claims against California Bank & Trust arising from the bank’s takeover of failed assets from the FDIC.
 All class action claims were dismissed on the eve of a class certification hearing.
 Sasha then obtained summary judgment on the remaining claims.

-• Represented a former CEO of one of the largest Middle East energy companies in the world against his former employer in a major unlawful termination and whistle-blower action in Michigan District Court.
-After the former CEO was fired, he was forced to flee the Middle East country after the company threatened him and his family with imprisonment.
+• Represented a former CEO of one of the largest Middle East energy companies in the world against his former employer in a major unlawful termination and whistleblower action in Michigan District Court.
+After the former CEO was fired, he was forced to flee the Middle Eastern country after the company threatened him and his family with imprisonment.
 The case was resolved.

 • Successfully represented the manufacturer of Bosch and Thermador appliances in various business, commercial, intellectual property, and product liability matters.